kubernetes/enhancements/keps/sig-windows/5100-windows-dsr-and-overlay-support/README.md

 - Will any other components on the node change?
 For example, changes to CSI, CRI or CNI may require updating that component before the kubelet.
 -->

+N/A - As long as the all nodes are configured for overlay networking mode, there is no version skew strategy required since networking APIs are not changing.

 ## Production Readiness Review Questionnaire